quicwg/base-drafts/draft-ietf-quic-recovery.md

 immediately.

+A sender recomputes and may need to reset its PTO timer every time an ack-eliciting packet is sent or acknowledged, when the handshake is confirmed, or when Initial or Handshake keys are discarded.
+This ensures the PTO is always set based on the latest RTT information and for the last sent packet in the correct packet number space.

-A sender recomputes and may need to reset its PTO timer every time an ack-eliciting packet is sent.
-When ack-eliciting packets are in-flight in multiple packet number spaces, the timer MUST be set for the packet number space with the earliest timeout, except for ApplicationData, which MUST be ignored until the handshake completes; see Section 4.1.1 of {{QUIC-TLS}}.
+When ack-eliciting packets are in-flight in multiple packet number spaces, the timer MUST be set for the packet number space with the earliest timeout, except for ApplicationData, which MUST be ignored until the handshake completes;
+see Section 4.1.1 of {{QUIC-TLS}}.
 Not arming the PTO for ApplicationData prevents a client from retransmitting a 0-RTT packet on a PTO expiration before confirming that the server is able to decrypt 0-RTT packets, and prevents a server from sending a 1-RTT packet on a PTO expiration before it has the keys to process an acknowledgement.

 When a PTO timer expires, the PTO backoff MUST be increased, resulting in the PTO period being set to twice its current value.
-The PTO period is set based on the latest RTT information after receiving an acknowledgement.
 The PTO backoff is reset upon receiving an acknowledgement unless it's a client unsure if the the server has validated the client's address.
 Not resetting the backoff during peer address validation ensures the client's anti-deadlock timer is not set too aggressively when the server is slow in responding with handshake data.

 This exponential reduction in the sender's rate is important because consecutive PTOs might be caused by loss of packets or acknowledgements due to